 The procedure to use this theorem is simple: \begin{itemize} \item find the open intervals $(]a_i, b_i[)_i$ of $B$, $a_i < b_i$, where $\forall i, \forall X \in ]a_i, b_i[, x_F'(X) > 0$, \item then, $S_F^c = \underset{i}\cup ]x_F(a_i), x_F(b_i)[$. \end{itemize} Numerically, we only need to find the zeros of $x_F'$ and compute the value of $x_F$ at those points.

 An example is given in Figure \ref{fig:sep_1dirac}, and illustrate the use of the theorem, and the precision of the prediction.
-Additional figures and experiments for diverse weight distributions are detailed in the Appendix and implementation is given in the supplementary material.
+Additional figures and experiments for diverse weight distributions are detailed in the Appendix.

-\subsection{Identification of $S_F$ in function of $H$ when $S_D$ is a finite union of intervals}
+\subsubsection{Identification of $S_F$ in function of $H$ when $S_D$ is a finite union of intervals}

 In the more general case where $S_D$ is a finite union of intervals, the method can be extended.
-This case is useful in the case of $D$ being a finite mixture of Diracs for example.
+This case is useful in the case of $D$ being a finite mixture of Dirac for example.
 This method requires as many functions $x_F^{(k)}$ as there are disjoint intervals in $S_D$.

 \begin{dft} Suppose $S_D$ finite union of $M \in \N^*$ intervals, \textit{i.e.} there exists $\delta_1^{(1)} \leq\delta_2^{(1)} <...<\delta_1^{(M)} \leq \delta_2^{(M)}$ such that $S_D = \cup_{k=1}^M [\delta_1^{(k)}, \delta_2^{(k)}]$.
 We define for $k \in \llbracket 1, M-1 \rrbracket$: